USCGC North Star: Construction and characteristics

 On 6 February 1931 Congress appropriated $400,000 for the Bureau of Indian Affairs, a unit of the Department of the Interior, to construct a new vessel to replace USMS Boxer.
 On 29 April 1931 twelve bids were received by the Bureau to build the new ship.
 Berg Shipbuilding Company of Seattle was awarded the contract to build North Star on 15 May 1931.
 Its bid was $389,390.60.

 North Star was designed by naval architect William C. Nickum of Seattle.
 Her hull was built of wood.
 She was 225 ft long overall, with a beam of 41 ft, and a light draft of 14 ft.
 The ship was expected to operate in waters where sea ice was present.
 To protect her hull from ice it was sheathed with a layer of Australian ironbark, a very dense wood.
 The ironbark ice belt was 16 ft wide from bow to stern from her waterline to her bilge keel.

 North Star had a single 10-cylinder McIntosh & Seymour Diesel engine which produced 1,500 horsepower.
 This drove a single propeller which gave the ship a maximum speed of 13 knots.
 Her fuel tanks had capacity for 60,000 USgal.
-At her her cruising speed of 11 knots, she had an unrefueled range of 9,000 mi.
+At her cruising speed of 11 knots, she had an unrefueled range of 9,000 mi.
 She had port and starboard generators which provided electrical power aboard.

 She had two masts which were used as derricks to load and unload the ship.
 The cargo winches, anchor windlass, and steering gear aboard were all electric.
 With her forward and aft holds, plus a deck load, North Star could carry about 2,000 tons of freight.
 Her freezer hold totaled 12,000 cubic feet.